mcfiredrill/mcfiredrill.github.io/_posts/2017-08-23-getting-started-with-ember-cli-rails.md

 {% endhighlight %}

 # Load posts

+We need to create a serializer for to tell Active Model Serializers what json to render for Posts.

+{% highlight bash %}
+$ rails g serializer post
+  create  app/serializers/post_serializer.rb
+{% endhighlight %}

+Add the `title` and `body` attributes to the serializer.
+{% highlight ruby %}
+# app/serializers/post_serializer.rb
+class PostSerializer < ActiveModel::Serializer
+  attributes :id, :title, :body
+end
+{% endhighlight %}

 Make the index action for the PostsController in rails look like this:
 {% highlight ruby %}